kelasol/advanced-git/myNotes/1-git-foundations.md

 ![git pointers](https://user-images.githubusercontent.com/5563119/63214169-a3c3fa00-c0c9-11e9-9d93-660929d6b0db.png)
 What is the difference between the blob and the SHA that refers to it?

 >  The difference between the blob and the SHA.
 Is that the blob is the content and the SHA is essentially the key for that piece of content.
 However, the key is stored within that blob that tells it what content to associate itself with.
-(I may be misunderstanding this)
+(I may be misunderstanding this last point.)

 ### Other Optimizations - Packfiles, Deltas
 - Git objects are compressed